amaler0823/Fen-CubeChess/README.md

-# cubeChess
+# Fen's cubeChess
-# cubeChess is a kind of chess in a cube
+# Fen's cubeChess is a kind of chess in a cube
 @ this is also known as bjChess
-@ there are two subkinds of it
+@ basically, there are two subkinds of it